 Technically no, the guidance suggests each claim must cover the full amount for all employees.
 Therefore. if you submit a claim excluding some employees because you do not have all of their information at the moment then you lose the ability to claim for these employees for this period.
 Providing you have all the information by the time of the next claim then you can add them to that claim but only for that claim period, not the first claim period from which they were admitted.
 Obviously there is a trade off here between a reduced claim or a delayed claim and you will decide on the basis of the amounts involved and how badly the funds are required.

 However, the application of this by HMRC has been unpredictable.
 Initially, contrary to the rules, they allowed additional employees to be added to submitted claims by contacting HMRC directly.
 This now appears to have reverted to the strict application of the rules with HMRC refusing to add omitted employees.

 Not all my furloughed employees have completed three weeks yet, should I hold off claiming until they have?

-You will want to be certain that all of your furloughed workers will complete the minimum 3 week furlough period before you claim for them because there is no ability to amend claims and therefore no simple way of remedying the situation where a claim becomes invalid because the employee returns to work before the 3 week minimum period has been completed.
+You will want to be certain that all of your furloughed workers will complete the minimum 3-week furlough period before you claim for them.
+There is now a facility to deduct overpayments from future claims, but the complexity is best avoided if possible.
+There is no simple way of remedying the situation where you are making no or insufficient future claims.
 You will know whether this is a real risk or not and will make your decision on whether to delay the whole claim, or to include them on a claim now, based on the likelihood that furloughed employees will be reintroduced to the workforce early.

 Can I amend my claim later if I want to add more employees?